 MASONRY IN A NUTSHELL

-Island City #0330 12 months ago
+Island City #0330 about 1 year ago

 You may have heard of “the world’s oldest profession.”
 But the world’s oldest organized profession was stone masonry.
 Ancient civilizations realized you had better know what you are doing if you are going to build with stone.
 This gave rise to ancient stone masons’ guilds, which required mandatory education, training, and rankings.
 Stone masons became known for their high levels of morality and ethics in building.